Ron-dn/mcp-ssh-server/QUICK-TEST.md

 ## 🚀 Setup (Ready to Use!)

-The real SSH MCP server is compiled and ready to test with your device at `your.device.ip.address`.
+The real SSH MCP server is compiled and ready to test with your SSH devices.

 ### 1. Configure Cursor